I2COMSAPP International Conference on Artificial Intelligence and its Practical Applications in the Age of Digital Transformation 3rd Edition

 Keynote Speakers

-Haitham Abu-Rub
+Prof. Haitham Abu-Rub

 PhD, IEEE Fellow College of Science and Engineering (CSE) Qatar Environment and Energy research Institute (QEERI), Hamad Bin Khalifa University.